Why do I need an IEP Coach?

 Are the coaches at Education Team Allies advocates or attorneys?

 While some may consider us to be advocates, we like to refer to ourselves as "coaches" or navigators of the special education system and IEP process; we are certainly not attorneys.
 Our goal is to coach YOU to be your child's best advocate.
 We are working to change the paradigm so that teams working to educate every child are working toward a common vision.
-To do that we believe in collaborative non-adversarial communication and conflict management, where grace, understanding, and gratitude are always fundamental elements of the team’s relationship.
-While we may join you at the IEP table, our position is purely non-adversarial in nature.
-We want to instead act as mediators and allies to ensure that the team is working collaboratively in an effort to best support the student at the center of the IEP process.
+To do that we believe in collaborative conflict management and understanding are always fundamental elements of the team’s relationship.
+We want to act as mediators and allies to ensure that the team is working collaboratively in an effort to best support the student at the center of the IEP process.
 We can help you to understand your rights, however, we do not offer legal advice, as we are not trained attorneys.
 It is our mission to capture families and assist in the process long before they are ever in need of legal council.
 We can certainly assist families in navigating a crisis, however, what if we were working together long before a crisis ever occurred?
 That is our goal.
-We strongly believe in a grace-filled, collaborative, team-based, and student-centered approach to the educational process and prefer to assist in resolving conflicts long-before they ever present themselves.
+We strongly believe in a collaborative, team-based, and student-centered approach to the educational process and prefer to assist in resolving conflicts long-before they ever present themselves.

 Can you help me in understanding the alphabet soup of special education acronyms, organize mounds of paperwork, and the utterly confusing IEP process which is clear as mud?

 Yes!
 This is so much of what we do.
 The special education jargon, endless amounts of documents, and IEP process that is completely overwhelming for every parent, can often lead to feelings of isolation and hopelessness.
 We often explain that ignorance breeds fear and fear can initiate that fight or flight response, which furthers the aforementioned feelings and can lead to a very hostile relationship between the parent and the rest of the IEP team.
 We instead want parents to feel knowledgeable, empowered, and confident in their role as an IEP team member, to ensure that the team can truly work together in a collaborative fashion.
-No need to go into an IEP meeting with boxing gloves or "guns a blazing" (as many parents are conditioned to do), because you know your rights and know how to effectively advocate for your child.
+We help families know your rights and know how to effectively advocate for your child.
 Instead of "you versus them," a truly team-based approach would be the hallmark of your relationship with your child's team.
 Isn't this what all parents (and IEP team members from the school) want?
 Allow us to help you understand the entire process from start to finish.

 Do you only work with parents?